Saturday, October 2, 2021

 "Odessa", about a fictitious British ship called Veronica, floating on an iceberg in the Baltic Sea, is one of the group's most unique songs.
 The title song features a mix of Maurice playing flamenco guitar and Grammy-winning composer Paul Buckmaster, who later became Elton John's arranger, on cello.

-The group released their compilation Best of Bee Gees, which landed in the Top 10 in both the U.S. and the United Kingdom.
+The group released their compilation Best of Bee Gees, which landed in the Top 10 on both sides of the Atlantic.

 The band recorded this song in May of 1969 in IBC Studios, with a cameo vocal appearance by P.P.
 Arnold.
 The Bee Gees did not release "Bury Me Down By The River" as a single, but Arnold recorded a version for herself and did release it as a single.